wp-plugins/nivo-affiliate/readme.txt

 Tags: nivo, nivo slider, affiliate, banners, adverts Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 0.1.1
+Stable tag: 0.1.2

 Love the Nivo Slider?
 Part of the affiliate program?
 Easily add affiliate banners to your posts, pages and sidebars.

 == Description ==

-Easily add [Nivo Slider](http://nivo.dev7studios.com?ap_id=polevaultweb) affiliate banners to your posts, pages and sidebars.
+Easily add Nivo Slider affiliate banners to your posts, pages and sidebars.

 To use this plugin you must have a Nivo Slider Affiliate account.
 [Sign up here](http://nivo.dev7studios.com/affiliates/)